top of page

 (R) In this April 16, 1828 notice in the Hillsborough Recorder, O’Fairhill was selling all of his property as a result of the “infamous intercourse of adultery” of Nancy Gawly.
 Ms. Gawly may have been O’Fairhill’s wife.

-Jonathan P. “JP” Sneed Dry Goods and Confectioner
+Jonathan P. “JP” Sneed Dry Goods, etc.

 1820-1835